Fragments to Memories

 About the Instructor

 Emily Holmes is a mixed-media artist, design strategist, and facilitator who helps people develop creative thinking skills through hands-on art practices.
+Her work helps people use observation, experimentation, and visual thinking to generate new ideas and approach problems from fresh perspectives.

 Alongside her consulting work, Emily maintains an active art practice creating stained glass, mixed-media collage and paintings, and metalsmithing work that is sold online and in galleries.
 She previously founded a stained glass studio whose handcrafted work was carried in more than 500 galleries worldwide.
 In 2024 she was awarded a North Carolina Artist Grant in recognition of her artistic work.